OmarShawky1/ACU/README.md

 ### Roles Onboarding

-1. Students (@Students):
+1. Students (@Student):
-   1. Who are @Students: Authentic admitted people who applied using one of the authentication methods in the newcomer channel in the Discord server.
+   1. Who is @Student?
+Authentic admitted people who applied using one of the authentication methods in the *entry* channel in the Discord server.
    2. What are their benefits?
       1. Find tutors for the entire right side of the aforementioned Mind Map.
       2. Ask mentors.